AIQC-Hub/dmqclib/docs/source/tutorial/preparation.rst

 Getting the Example Data
 ------------------------

-This tutorial uses the Copernicus Marine NRT CTD dataset, publicly available on Kaggle.
+This tutorial uses the Copernicus Marine NRT CTD dataset, publicly available on `Kaggle`.
 Before proceeding, let's set up your project directory structure and download the necessary data.

 First, create the directories for your project.
 This structure will be used consistently throughout the tutorials: